How to watch this week's NBA in Australia, New Zealand on Disney+

 What NBA games can I watch in Australia and New Zealand on ESPN?

-New Orleans Pelicans @ LA Lakers, 1:30pm, ESPN on Disney+ and ESPN1
+Golden State Warriors @ Chicago Bulls, 11:00am, ESPN on Disney+ and ESPN1

 -- Click here to check out the full NBA schedule